-Monday, May 20 at 7pm
+Monday, April 2 at 7pm

-The Alice Griffin Jewel Box Theater
+The Alice Griffin Jewel Box Theatre

 at The Pershing Square Signature Center

 Using the framing of David Rabe’s Good for Otto, the NEW GROUP NOW discussion series continues this season with a panel on Building Community Around Mental Health.
 The panel consists of artists, cultural workers, mental health advocates and policy makers who will discuss how we destigmatize the conversations around mental health in ways that build avenues for understanding, community and support.